 Call Center Dashboard

-Our objective is to reduce the time to answer and abandon rate and increase the first call resolution.
-Using this dashboard, you can analyze your weekly call center metrics – including branch performance, time to answer and first call resolution – with a call center dashboard.
-A dashboard allows you to compile complex data at various levels, from overall call center performance to departments and individual agents.
+Reduce the time to answer and abandon rate and increase the first call resolution.
+Using this dashboard, you can analyze your weekly call center metrics.
+For example branch performance, time to answer and first call resolution.
+Our business spreadsheet allows you to compile complex data at various levels.
+From overall call center performance to departments and individual agents.

-Keep an eye on the operation of the HR department to gain advantage by early recognizing surfacing problems.
+Keep an eye on the operation of the HR department to gain an advantage by early recognizing surfacing problems.
 You can keep their impacts on the business on a healthy level.
-We also pay attention to risks, for example risk lays in the leave of an experienced professional.
-But this is only one of many of them.
-Highly emphasized are the following: hiring and on-boarding, employee programs and expenditure.
+Highly emphasized are the following: hiring and onboarding, employee programs and expenditure.

 So, we can keep their impacts on the business on a healthy status.
-We keep ourselves to the main dashboard design rule: create one-page-report.
 Let us see the main measures: Salary, Bonus, Overtime and Sick Days.
-Using a drop-down list, it is simple to choose the given department.

 Dynamic VBA Dashboard

 What is VBA good for?
-How can we construct user-friendly interface with it that increase user experience?
-Dynamic charts make users life easier and simpler.
+How can we construct a user-friendly interface with it that increase user experience?
+Dynamic charts make users life more comfortable.
 We will show you the essential things!

-Would you like to understand how to create dynamic chart?
-It is a core and vital component of dashboard.
+Would you like to understand how to create a dynamic chart?
+It is a vital component of the dashboard.
 Insert two command buttons to create the start and stop controls of the animation.
 Use a simple macro and assign them to two Command buttons.
 The static chart will be dynamic!

 SEO Analytics Dashboard

-Every website owner feels that it is important to get an overview of the operation of the site based on different indicators.
-It is possible to display the main indicators and trends on a single dashboard?
+Every website owner feels that it is essential to get an overview of the operation of the site based on different indicators.
+Is it possible to display the KPIs and trends on a single dashboard?
 Absolutely.

 Clap your eyes on the SEO analytics!
 You can track the number of unique visitors, new visits, bounce rate and more with an SEO analytics excel dashboard.